bnclabs/gson/README.md

 * a custom parser is supplied that must be faster than encoding/json.
 * numbers can be interpreted as integer, or float64, or retained as string based on the configuration parameter `NumberKind`.
-  *  `JsonNumber` to retain number as JSON string type aliased to `encoding/json.Number`.
+  *  `JSONNumber` to retain number as JSON string type aliased to `encoding/json.Number`.
   *  `IntNumber` to interpret JSON number as integer whose size is defined by the platform.